 Romania is gorgeous country of the northern Balkans, on the crossroad between the Central and the South-eastern Europe, at half the distance between the Atlantic Coast and the Urals, covering the area of 237.600 square km.
 Romania borders with Hungary and Serbia to the west, Ukraine and Moldova to the northeast and Bulgaria to the south.
 Romania is with its large territory the largest country in the southeastern Europe and the 12th-largest country in Europe.
-Romania includes the great part of the basin of the Danube River system situated on either side of the Carpathians.
-If you are expecting hospitality, tradition, wild life and nature, castles and medieval towns that are waiting to be safely discovered, than Romania is the right choice.
+Romania includes the great part of the basin of the Danube River situated on either side of the Carpathians.
+If you are expecting hospitality, tradition, wild life, dense forests and crystal rivers and breathtaking nature, castles and medieval towns that are waiting to be safely discovered, than Romania is the right choice.

 Today two Romanian nations spread from the left shore of the lower Danube River course to the northern Carpathians, that are Romanian and Moldavian inhabitants, who were Christianized in the Serbian language.
 The Medieval linguistic data on Moldavia and Romania testify that the nations of those countries were created from the Serbs – Slovenes, by the engineering of churches and monarchies… along which the Romanian population classified in the Romanian people.
 Creation of the Romanian and the Moldavian nations was stipulated by modification of the Serbian language in the variation of the mixture with the Latin language, that came from concealment of the antique and Medieval documents which testify about Slavic Dacian population or the Dacian Slavs of those countries.
 The Serbs are mentioned in the Carpathian Mountains and in the lower part of the Danube River course in the 4th century, 308-324, during the imperial conflict between emperors Licinius and Constantine the Great, on the territory of the present Romania and Moldavia.
 The GERMANIA and AGRICOLA of Caius Cornelius Tacitus : Sarmatis Dacisque.
 The Slavonic Tribes were called Sarmatians by the ancients.
 Sarmatia included the country north of the Carpathian Mountains, between the Vistula and the Don in Europe, together with the adjacent part of Asia, without any definite limits towards the north, which was terra incognita to the ancients—in short, Sarmatia was Russia, as far as known at that time.
 Dacia lay between the Carpathian mountains on the north, and the Danube on the south, including Upper Hungary, Transylvania, Wallachia, and Moldavia.